mcylinder/vscode-snippets-viewer/README.md

 Any & all test, code || feedback contributions are welcome.

 Open an issue || create a pull request to make this Snippets Viewer VSCode extension work better for all. 🤗

+## Revision History
+Added the option to block default snippets contained within the app.
+Activated in settings for 'user.'